NBA : NBA surprises with staff layoffs before league restart

 Sport.es

 The league has already fired several workers due to the « restructuring » of the organization, NBA spokesman Mike Bass confirmed in a statement.
-The exact number is unclear, but it is believed that it could exceed a hundred people.
+The exact number is not clear, but it is believed that it could exceed a hundred people.

 « We are restructuring certain functions in the league office to better align ourselves with changes in our business, particularly around digital media, and being well positioned for future growth, « Bass pointed out.